Ewlbo/Environmental-Monitoring-System/README.md

 A weather station based on Atmel ATmega328P microcontroller

-Raw data is sent to base station via 2.4GHz RF transceiver and calculated
+Raw data is sent to base station via 2.4GHz RF transceiver, then it is sent to a server where the raw data gets proccesed and published

 Sensors